 Once the Centre changed its mandate and was transformed into the Project Co-ordinator, I had to learn to work with project implementation.
 I got the position of National Project Officer and then continued as a local Chief of Fund Administration (CFA).
 I have been working as CFA since 2005: First in the OSCE Project Co-ordinator in Uzbekistan (formerly the OSCE Centre in Tashkent), and later in the Office in Yerevan.
+My most recent assignment is as CFA at the Programme Office in Bishkek, Kyrgyzstan.

 I became one of the first female CFAs in OSCE history.
 It was more than a purely administrative position and I also performed managerial tasks.
 I get to learn something new every day – it is a challenge, but also a great opportunity for development.
 In any position I had, I received training not only in finance, but also in management, human resources, and professional procurement such as the CIPS trainings.